microsoft/ztlabguide/src/docs/9 - Secure your tenant.md

 # Lab success exit criteria

-At the completion of this lab, you will have created these six additional CA policies using the built-in Conditional Access policy templates that use these naming conventions.
+At the completion of this lab, you will have created these six additional Conditional Access policies using the built-in Conditional Access policy templates that use these naming conventions.

 ``CA002: Securing security info registration``
 ``CA003: Block legacy authentication``